bosha/alfred-quicklinks-workflow/README.md

 # alfred quicklinks workflow
 Workflow to quickly show links from Goodlinks.
-Oh yeah. it also supports simplified fuzzy finder.
+Oh yeah. it also supports simply fuzzy search.

 ## Rationale
 My work requires me to save a lot of link to internal company resources.
 I need to access them quite often - few times per day.
 Previously I kept such links in either Obsidian or save as bookmark in Safari.
 The thing is, my work is project oriented.
 In other words, I work on different projects and switch between them few times per day.
 After some time my safari bookmarks has becomed a mess.
 Keeping links in Obsidian was a really good option, but this require me to switch to another document while I'm working on other one.
 So I decided to keep all project related links in GoodLinks and develop this workflow.